kaen/zk-balance/README.md

 ##### Docker

-For to tes in an environment identical to the production server locally on your own machine, install [Docker](https://docs.docker.com/installation/) and simply run:
+To test locally in an environment identical to the production server, install [Docker](https://docs.docker.com/installation/) and simply run:

 `$./ops/run-in-docker.sh`